NBA Rumors: Spurs Could Trade DeMar DeRozan Or LaMarcus Aldridge For Kevin Love, ‘Bleacher Report’ Suggests

 — Bleacher Report NBA (@BR_NBA) July 24, 2019

 Kevin Love would be an incredible addition to the Spurs, giving them an All-Star caliber big man who has the ability to knock down shots from beyond the arc.
 Last season, the 30-year-old power forward averaged 17.0 points, 10.9 rebounds, and 2.2 assists while shooting 38.5 percent from the field and 36.1 percent from beyond the arc.
-Playing under one of the best coaches in the NBA history, Gregg Popovich, could help Love bring back the player that was once considered as the face of the Timberwolves’ franchise.
+Playing under one of the best coaches in NBA history, Gregg Popovich, could help Love bring back the player that was once considered the face of the Timberwolves’ franchise.

 Meanwhile, the potential deal would allow the Cavaliers to trade Kevin Love for another superstar with a shorter contract.
 However, as of now, it is highly unlikely that the Cavaliers will trade Love just for the sake of getting his salary off their books.
 To further convince the Cavaliers to make a deal, the Spurs may need to add future draft assets in the trade package.